📞 705-540-0760

 6. The Tree Is Infected with a Lethal Disease

 Some tree diseases are fatal and untreatable once established.
-Emerald Ash Borer, Dutch Elm Disease, and advanced Oak Wilt are examples where, once the tree is significantly affected, removal is the only option.
+Emerald Ash Borer — which has destroyed an estimated 100 million ash trees across North America (Canadian Forest Service, 2023) — Dutch Elm Disease, and advanced Oak Wilt are examples where, once significantly affected, removal is the only viable option.
 Prompt removal also reduces the risk of spreading to neighbouring trees.

 7. The Tree Is Threatening a Structure or Utility Line

-A structurally sound tree that is growing into a building, damaging foundations, or in contact with power lines may need to be removed even if it is otherwise healthy.
-The risk of property damage and the ongoing cost of repeated trimming often make removal the more practical long-term solution.
+A structurally sound tree growing into a building, damaging foundations, or in contact with power lines may need removal even if otherwise healthy.
+Trees within striking distance of a structure pose 3x the liability risk of open-grown trees (ISA Risk Assessment Framework).
 Call your utility provider immediately if a tree is in contact with power lines — never attempt to cut it yourself.

 A&W